Columbus Circle globe

 The Columbus Circle globe is a sculpture of a globe by Kim Brandell, installed outside Trump International Hotel and Tower at Columbus Circle in Manhattan, New York City.
 The globe is a homage to the Unisphere, located in Donald Trump's home borough of Queens.
-Prior to installation, Brandell held a party for the sculpture at her studios in South Beach, Miami.
+Prior to installation, Brandell held a party for the sculpture at his studios in South Beach, Miami.